bertranddol/brexodus/readme.md

 Dear Regrixter,

-erexit means brexit.. oh well
+Brexit means brexit.. oh well

 This interactive map is to help you make a successfull choice of where to move to next...